sillonx/coc-army-planner/README.md

 ## Feedback

-If you have any feedback, please reach out to me on [Discord](https://discord.gg/NMXt8kz) @sillonx
+If you have any feedback, feel free to create an issue [here](https://github.com/sillonx/coc-army-planner/issues/new).

 ## Disclaimer